Perspective | This pandemic, I’m drinking through the souvenir wine I’ve collected since I was 14

 The wine: 2006 Domaine Saparale, Corse Sartène; Nielluccio and Sciaccarello blend

-The trip: During the summer of 2008 I was 17 years old and had been working as both a sign holder for a sandwich shop and a lifeguard at a neighborhood pool.
+The trip: In the summer of 2008, I was 17 years old and had been working as both a sign holder for a sandwich shop and a lifeguard at a neighborhood pool.
 In July, we landed in Corsica, France, for our beach vacation close to midnight and learned that our luggage had been lost along the way.

 Rocky start aside, I fell in love with Corsica for the sun, the beaches, the mountains, the cliffs and, now that my parents were letting me drink a glass or two with them on vacation, the wine.